AdePhil/rps/README.md

 ## Design Decisions

-- In a 1-player mode, the computer acts as player 2 in the.
-This helps to reuse logic for both 1-player and 2-player game modes.
+- In a 1-player mode, the computer functions as Player 2.
+This allows for the reuse of logic for both 1-player and 2-player game modes.
 - Local storage is used to store previous game state, including details about the two players and the game mode.
 - Created a custom hook called useRockPaperScissors to manage and colocate game logic, this also keeps most of the components lean.
 - The utility functions in the game modules are pure functions that support logic in the useRockPaperScissors hook, since the don't modify react state or sync data with useEffect.